Be thou diligent to know the state of thy flocks, and look well to thy herds.

 Wise men observe changes and trends in their industry and in their company.
 They are not caught by surprise when their jobs or businesses are no longer secure.
 Is your job still in demand?
 Or is your profession in decline?
 Are you keeping up with technical changes?
 Do you have a plan for what you will be doing ten years from now?
 Is it a valid expectation, or will you need further training or a new job?
 Have you wisely taken the time to keep yourself marketable and valuable?
 Do you have a transferable skill, liquid capital, professional contacts, or all three to help you in the future?

-These matters all take effort, and Solomon exhorts us to diligence in considering them carefully and correcting them.
+These matters all take effort, and Solomon exhorted you to diligence in considering them carefully and correcting them.
 It is not enough to keep going to the same job or operating the same business, even if you do it diligently.
-You also need to measure the future viability of your job or business, and make whatever changes are necessary to avoid loss.
+You also need to measure the future viability of your job or business and make whatever changes are necessary to avoid loss.

 The proverb calls for diligence, not fear.
 Since you cannot even see tomorrow, you must trust the God Who holds the future in His hands.
 Do your reasonable best in providing for the future, and trust the Lord for the rest.
 For without His blessing, any labor to build a house, or efforts to keep a city, will be in vain (Ps 127:1).
 Sleep, beloved (Ps 127:2)!